YoshuaNava/yoshuanava.github.io/_posts/2015-04-04-BBBlack RevA Ubuntu 1404 and SSH.markdown

 <br>
 <hr>
 <h2> Final remarks </h2>
 I hope this tutorial helps other people in the same situation I was.
-Being able to install Ubuntu 14.04 ARM in the Beaglebone Black Rev-A, which didn't have e-MMC, is something that I think that can be really helpful if you are working on robotics and you want to use ROS with the extraordinary Beaglebone Black!
+Being able to install Ubuntu 14.04 ARM in the Beaglebone Black Rev-A, which doesn't have e-MMC memory, is something that I think that can be really helpful if you are working on robotics and you want to use ROS with this awesome embedded computer.

 If you have any problem, write a comment below, or send me an e-mail.
+I'll be happy to help you.